A Kernel Stein Test for Comparing Latent Variable Models

 where $z_{i}$ and $\theta_{i}$ act as latent variables.

 Because of the independence structure over words, the conditional score function is simply given as

-The posterior distribution required for KSD is $p(z|x;a,b)$.
-Marginalization of $\theta$ renders latent topics dependent on each other, and thus the posterior is intractable.
+Score approximation requires the posterior distribution $p(z|x;a,b)$ with respect to $z.$ Marginalization of $\theta$ renders latent topics dependent on each other, and thus the posterior is intractable.
 A latent topic is conjugate to the corresponding topic distribution given all other topics.
 Therefore, an MCMC method such as collapsed Gibbs sampling allows us to sample from $p(z|x;a,b)$.
 As the observable and the latent are supported on finite sets, the use of Lemma \ref{lem:ksdnewform} is justified; the finite moment assumptions in Corollary \ref{cor:teststatnormality} are guaranteed; and the consistency of the population mean and variance of the test statistic follows from the convergence of $\EE_{\mathbf{z}|x}^{(t)}[\barscore p(x|\text{\ensuremath{\mathbf{z})}]}$ and $\EE_{\mathbf{w}|x}^{(t)}[\barscore q(x|\text{\ensuremath{\mathbf{w})}]}$ for each $x\in\calX.$